geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-01/meeting-transcript.md

 Yes.

 ##### **Geohot** [[00:50:02](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=3002)]
 Yeah, and the state of the error messages.
 I mean, those things aren't good.
 It's not 1.0 yet.
-He says a bunch of the current...
+He says a bunch of the current..
 The kernels are faster, which is good.
 He wants aggregation in the profiler.
 Kwaslin, I don't know what, like, other profilers have for this.
 If there's some, like, obvious features that, like, every profiler has that we don't, we should add them.

 ##### **Chenyu** [[00:50:26](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=3026)]
 One thing is for a profiler, I never understand, when does the profiling stop?
 It gives me a very long timeline that I can scroll.